olaf1005/d3-visualization/README.md

 The following are guidelines for how code should be contributed to this project.

 - [Commitizen-friendly](https://github.com/commitizen/cz-cli) commit messages should always be used.
-- Before code is submitted, [Prettier](https://prettier.io/) should be used to format code.
-We suggest using the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
+- Before code is submitted, [Prettier](https://prettier.io/) should be used to format code and [ESLint](https://eslint.org/) should be used to lint code.
+We suggest using the [Prettier VSCode extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint VSCode extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
-- Code versions should be bumped before pushing changes into `main` according to [Semantic Versioning](https://semver.org/) guidelines.
+- Code versions should be bumped according to [Semantic Versioning](https://semver.org/) guidelines.
+This must be done before releases are made.

 ## Commands